 Remembrance Day Committee

-On Friday 11th, at 11am we continue our recent tradition of marking the ending of the First World War by gathering in West Way Square across from the Botley Library where the two-minute silence will be observed and a bugler will play The Last Post.
+The major local event to commemorate Remembrance Day is the Service of Remembrance on Remembrance Sunday at the Commonwealth War Graves.
+In recent years we have a tradition of marking the ending of the First World War when the 11th does not fall on a Sunday by gathering in West Way Square across from the Botley Library where the two-minute silence is observed with a bugler playing the Last Post.

 Details of the annual Service of Remembrance: Memorial Service